Blockhouse: Concrete blockhouses

 The Admiralty Citadel in London is one of the sturdiest above-ground structures built during World War II.
 It was constructed in 1940–1941 as a bomb-proof operations centre for the Admiralty, with foundations nine metres deep and a concrete roof six metres thick.
 It too was intended to serve as a strongpoint in defending against the feared invasion.

 In Berlin and other cities during World War II some massive blockhouses were built as air-raid shelters and anti-aircraft artillery platforms.
-They were called Hochbunker (literally, "high bunkers"; better translated as "above ground bunkers", to distinguish them from the usual deep i.e. underground air raid shelters) and those that functioned as anti-aircraft artillery platforms were also called Flak towers.
-Some were over six stories high; several survive to this day because of the high cost of demolition.
+They were called Hochbunker (literally, "high bunkers"; better translated as "above ground bunkers", to distinguish them from underground air raid shelters) and those that functioned as anti-aircraft artillery platforms were also called Flak towers.
+Some were over six stories high; several survive because of the high cost of demolition.
 The Hochbunker Pallasstraße in Berlin-Schöneberg has a post-war block of flats built over it.
 During the Cold War the shelter was in use as a NATO foodstore.

 In the guerrilla phase of the Irish Civil War (1922–1923), a network of blockhouses was constructed to protect the railways from guerrilla attacks.

 Blockhouses and coordinated road systems were used in the encirclement campaigns of Chiang Kai-shek against the Chinese Communist Party.